microsoft/vscode-docs/blogs/2024/06/07/wasm-part2.md

 TOCTitle: VS Code Extensions and WebAssembly - Part Two
 PageTitle: VS Code Extensions and WebAssembly - Part Two
 MetaDescription: Use WebAssembly in VS Code extensions to run in a separate worker, or write a language server with a language that compiles to WebAssembly.
-Date: 2024-05-28
+Date: 2024-06-07
 Author: Dirk Bäumer
 ---

 # Using WebAssembly for Extension Development - Part Two

-May 28, 2024 by Dirk Bäumer
+June 7, 2024 by Dirk Bäumer

 In the previous blog post about using [WebAssembly for Extension Development](/blogs/2024/05/08/wasm.md), we demonstrated how the component model can be used to integrate WebAssembly code into your Visual Studio Code extension.
-In this blog post, we focus on two additional use cases: (a) running the WebAssembly code in a worker to avoid blocking the extension host's main thread, and (b) creating a language server using a language that compiles to WebAssembly.
+In this blog post, we focus on two additional independent use cases: (a) running the WebAssembly code in a [worker](#executing-webassembly-code-in-a-worker) to avoid blocking the extension host's main thread, and (b) creating a [language server](#a-webassembly-based-language-server) using a language that compiles to WebAssembly.

 To run the examples in this blog post, you need the following tools: VS Code, Node.js, the [Rust compiler toolchain](https://www.rust-lang.org/), [wasm-tools](https://github.com/bytecodealliance/wasm-tools), and [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen).